hmlendea/more-cultural-names/README.md

 # Development focus

-Currently, the development focuses on the following areas:
+Currently, the development focuses on the following:

-- Landed title names for your native language (you can start with neighbouring countries)
+- Add missing `Crusader Kings 3` titles
+- Link `Crusader Kings 3` titles to the existing ones
-- Minor titles and jobs localisations
+- Adding all the original CK2-HIP localisations
+- Link `Imperator: Rome` titles to the existing titles

 # Development guidelines

-- Encode files with the `WINDOWS-1252` character set
 - Make sure the names you add are historically accurate for the medieval era
-- Do not override names already provided by HIP, unless there is a good reason to do so
-- Check with the original HIP files and take note of the already existing names (especially for similar cultures) and the name displayed ingame (which might be very different from the internal name in the files, e.g. `d_galich` is Halych ingame)
-- Make sure there are no other dependencies than the default HIP modules.
-Do not add names for optional modules or other submods.

-Additional guidelines and rules can be found in header comments inside specific files.
+- Make sure you include all the original special characters of the name

 # Bibliography - Sources